🚨 Mission 03: Deploy a Declarative Agent for Microsoft 365 Copilot

 Scroll down to the Tools section and select + Add tool

-The Tools modal will appear and a list of Power Platform connectors is displayed.
-To add a Prompt, select + New tool.
+The Tools modal will appear and you can either create a new tool or select from the list of tools available.
+By default, a list of Power Platform connectors is displayed.
+Since we are going to add a Prompt, select Prompt under Create new.

 Enter a name for the prompt.
 Let's name our prompt